-Diffuse intrinsic pontine glioma (DIPG) is a type of brain tumour that forms in a part of the brainstem known as the pons.
+Diffuse intrinsic pontine glioma (DIPG), now known as Diffuse Midline Glioma (DMG), is a type of brain tumour that forms in a part of the brainstem known as the pons.
 DIPG affects between 20 to 30 children in the UK every year and there is no effective treatment.

-The DIPG programme of work is being led by Dr Chris Jones at the Institute of Cancer Research.
+The research programme on DIPG is being led by Dr Chris Jones at the Institute of Cancer Research.
 Dr Jones has extensive experience in understanding the genetic basis of these tumours and what is driving tumour growth and then developing new drugs that target the genes involved.
 In recognition of Dr Jones' expertise in this field, he is Chair of the European Society of Paediatric Oncology's group on DIPG and high-grade paediatric brain tumours.
-As part of the collaborative aims of INSTICNT Dr Jones, with the support of The Brain Tumour Charity, is hosting a closed meeting for some of the world leading experts in DIPG.
+As part of the collaborative aims of INSTINCT Dr Jones, with the support of The Brain Tumour Charity, is hosting a closed meeting for some of the world leading experts in DIPG.
 The aims of the meeting are to combine knowledge and scientific findings from around the world to make faster breakthroughs in DIPG research.

 Dr Darren Hargrave, a paediatric neuro-oncologist at Great Ormond Street Hospital, is leading a new clinical trial testing three new drugs in 150 children affected by DIPG.
 This trial will investigate whether each of these new drugs are effective when combined with radiotherapy, whether they can treat the tumour and whether they are well tolerated by patients.
 The study will be carried out over five years and is being funded in partnership with Cancer Research UK.